StefRuseva88/spa-e2e-tests/README.md

 ## Functional Testing

-### 1. **Test Game Functionality**
+### 1. **Game Functionality Tests**
-   - Get All Games: Test the API endpoint to retrieve all games and validate the response.
+   - Retrieve All Games: Test the API endpoint to fetch all games and validate the response.
-   - Create Game: Test creating a new game and ensure the response is as expected.
+   - Create Game: Test the creation of a new game and ensure it returns the correct response.
-   - Get Game By Id: Verify that retrieving a game by ID works correctly.
+   - Get Game by ID: Confirm that fetching a game by its ID functions properly.
-   - Edit Game: Test editing an existing game and confirm the changes.
+   - Edit Game: Test the update of an existing game and verify the changes.
-   - Delete Game: Ensure that deleting a game is handled correctly.
+   - Delete Game: Ensure the deletion of a game works as expected.

-### 2. **Test Comment Functionality**
+### 2. **Comment Functionality Tests**
-   - Test Newly Created Game with No Comments: Verify that new games have no comments initially.
+   - Test a New Game with No Comments: Ensure that new games initially have no comments.
-   - Post New Comment: Test posting a new comment and check the response.
+   - Post a New Comment: Test adding a new comment and verify the response.
-   - Comments For Specific Game: Verify comments for a specific game.
+   - Comments for a Specific Game: Check that comments for a specific game are correctly retrieved.

-## Optimization Tips

-   - Refactor code to reuse variables and avoid redundancy.
-   - Use dynamic values for test data to ensure tests are resilient and less dependent on hard-coded values.
-   - Consider creating helper functions to simplify repetitive tasks.

 ## Contributing
 Contributions are welcome!
 If you have any improvements or bug fixes, feel free to open a pull request.